tproctor560/COE332-Midterm/README.md

+## Diagram
-## Diagram.png: Include a software diagram that illustrates what you deem to be the most important parts of your project.
+Include a software diagram that illustrates what you deem to be the most important parts of your project.
 The diagram should be visible from your README.
 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

 ## Chatgpt acknowledgment